- October 2023:

 In connection with an open meeting, Commissioners split 2-2 on a potential 6(b) study of large pharmacy benefits managers.
 Chair Khan and Commissioner Wilson discuss the parameters of a potential study.
 The Director of the Bureau of Economics resigns, apparently in protest over the study’s design.

-The Commission issued an Advanced Notice of Proposed Rulemaking to address deceptive earnings claims for business ventures, including gig, educational, and training offerings.
+The Commission issues an Advanced Notice of Proposed Rulemaking to address deceptive earnings claims for business ventures, including gig, educational, and training offerings.

 Commissioner Wilson delivers remarks to the Mercatus Center.
-She urged the FTC’s leadership to remain within the bounds of its statutory authority and judicial precedent, budgetary constraints, and bandwidth.
+She urges the FTC’s leadership to remain within the bounds of its statutory authority and judicial precedent, budgetary constraints, and bandwidth.

 The FTC and DOJ jointly announce a review of the horizontal merger guidelines.
 Commissioners Wilson and Philips express support for the review but question some of the Commission’s statements, which evince hostility toward mergers generally.